michelfernandez/cove/README.md

 ---

+## Update my.skribble status banner
+To show the status message in WAVE, edit the https://github.com/BlockSigner/cove/blob/master/site/static/my.skribble/status.txt file in the COVE repository.
+An example text can be found here: https://github.com/BlockSigner/cove/commit/b4f8cbb61ce515260d4f07bcaa39b293b8700ec5

+Once the system is back to normal, empty the status.txt file to hide the status message or revert your commit.

+**Heads-up:** Don't put any HTML in status.txt

+---

 ## Frontend components
 Frontend components can be inserted as needed in the markdown files that make up the pages of the website.
 You cannot add components in the Front Matter.
 The Front Matter defines page specific meta content.
 We use it for the meta title and description of the page and for defining open graph images.
 The Front Matter area is indicated by 3 opening and 3 closing hyphens ( `---` ).